-- Quantitative data measures an amount and can be ordered from smallest to largest. - Categorical data specifies qualities and is not subject to the laws of arithmetic for example, we cannot take the "average" of a list of colors
+- Quantitative data measures an amount and can be ordered from smallest to largest. - Categorical data specifies qualities and is not subject to the laws of arithmetic for example, we cannot take the "average" of a list of colors.
 Note: Numbers can sometimes be categorical rather than quantitative!

-For e each piece of data below, circle whether it is Categorical or Quantitative.
-1) Hair color categorical quantitative 2) Age categorical quantitative 3) ZIP Code categorical quantitative 4) Date categorical quantitative 5) Height categorical quantitative 6) Sex categorical quantitative 7) Street Name categorical quantitative For e each question, circle whether it will be answered by Categorical or Quantitative data.
-We'd like to find out the average price of cars in a lot. categorical quantitative 9) We'd like to find out the most popular color for cars. categorical quantitative 10) We'd like to find out which puppy is the youngest. categorical quantitative 11) We'd like to find out which cats have been fixed. categorical quantitative 12) We want to know which people have a ZIP code of 02907. categorical quantitative de decide to sort the animals in ascending order (smallest-to-largest) by age.
-Then we sort the sthat mean name is a quantitative column?
+For each piece of data below, circle whether it is Categorical or Quantitative .

+1) Hair color categorical quantitative

+2) Age categorical quantitative

+3) ZIP Code categorical quantitative

+4) Date categorical quantitative

+5) Height categorical quantitative

+6) Sex categorical quantitative

+7) Street Name categorical quantitative

+For each question below, circle whether it will be answered by Categorical or Quantitative data.

+8) We'd like to find out the average price of cars in a lot. categorical quantitative 9) We'd like to find out the most popular color for cars. categorical quantitative 10) We'd like to find out which puppy is the youngest. categorical quantitative 11) We'd like to find out which cats have been fixed. categorical quantitative 12) We want to know which people have a ZIP code of 02907. categorical quantitative

+★ We can sort the animals in ascending order (smallest-to-largest) by age and then sort the table in alphabetical order (A-to-Z) by name.

+Does that mean name is a quantitative column?
 Why or why not?